Would you like to add a plugin you created to the WordPress plugin directory?

 Now your plugin is ready to be reviewed by WordPress.org’s plugins team.

 To submit it, visit the Add Your Plugin page.
-If you are not already logged in, then click on the login button at the top right corner of the screen.
+If you are not already logged in, then click on the ‘Log in’ button in the top right corner of the screen.

-Once logged in, you’ll be able to upload and submit your plugin for review.
+Once logged in, you will be able to upload and submit your plugin for review.

 The WordPress.org plugin review team will then take a look at your plugin code for common errors and security checks.
-Once approved, you’ll receive an email from the plugins team.
+Once approved, you will receive an email from the plugins team.

 This email will contain a link to the Subversion (SVN) repository where your plugin will be hosted on WordPress.org.
 You will need to use this link when you upload your plugin.